Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 Again, the Ryzen 9 5950X, 5900X, Ryzen 7 5800X, and 10900K all push the RTX 3090 to the limits during the 1080p tests, meaning we'll have to wait for faster GPUs to see any meaningful difference between these chips at these resolution and fidelity settings.
 We don't see any massive changes to the performance hierarchy with these settings — the chips largely stack up the same as we saw with the 1080p medium preset, albeit with some differences in average framerates.

-It's interesting to look at some of the other differences that are present thanks to the memory configurations we're using for testing.
+It's interesting to look at some of the other differences present thanks to the memory configurations we're using for testing.
 For example, Jarred tested the Core i9-9900K at DDR4-3600 with 16-18-18 timings, and performance was around 14% higher than the i9-9900K running at official Intel settings (DDR4-2666), even with tighter 14-14-14 timings.
 AMD's Zen 2 and Zen 3 chips have an advantage in that they officially support up to DDR4-3200, without overclocking.

-Many enthusiasts at a bare minimum enable the XMP profile in the BIOS (which might be called A-XMP, AMP, DOHC, or some other name on AMD platforms).
+At a bare minimum, many enthusiasts enable the XMP profile in the BIOS (which might be called A-XMP, AMP, DOHC, or some other name on AMD platforms).
 With better memory, this can definitely improve performance, but it technically voids the warranty.

 Cyberpunk 2077 CPU Scaling Thoughts